JuliaQuant/MarketTechnicals.jl/README.md

 ## Notice of change to API

-MarketTechnicals will support the TimeArray data structure found in the TimeSeries package.
-The data structure is lightweight and is suited for technical analysis algorithms.
+MarketTechnicals supports the TimeArray data structure found in the TimeSeries package.
+The data structure is lightweight and is well-suited for technical analysis algorithms.

 ## Installation